RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Own your failures to own the future

-When you fuck up, admit it publicly; embarrass yourself publicly.
+When you mess up, admit it publicly; embarrass yourself publicly.
 You'll be one-step ahead of most people, who enter a phase of denial and try to explain away their mistakes or pretend they're successful along some other dimension.

 <p>&nbsp;</p>